Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 _<b>Figure 7: Assessing if differential expression is driven by the condition of interest or ambient gene expression effects using a likelihood ratio test.</b> G1, G2 - condition groups._

 However, this approach again has some limitations:
-- Gene-specific factors (i.e. AGE levels) are not easily used with common DE tools, such as edgeR and DESeq2.
+- Custom gene-specific factors (i.e. AGE levels) are not easily used with common DE tools, such as edgeR and DESeq2.
 Namely, they need to be incorporated in the offset matrix.
 However, this matrix must also account for other effects, such as the number of reads sequenced for each droplet (i.e. library size)